FrViPofm/ldaplite/README.md

 ## The files

-The main file is the *ldaplite.py* that implemente the plugin.
+The main file is the *ldaplite.py* that implements the plugin.

 The second file *model.py* is the models declarations. *Kind of* Macaron's model.